gaganmohbey/Accuknox-QA-Trainee-Practical-Assessment/README.md

 5. **Verify Deployment**: Ensure the application is running and accessible.

-# CI-CD for Wisecow Application
+# CI-CD for Wisecow Application "ACHIEVED GOAL"

 This document outlines the CI/CD pipeline for the Wisecow application, detailing the steps for building, pushing, and deploying the Docker image, as well as  wisecow application supports secure TLS communication,deploying the application on a Kubernetes cluster.